Bat Scoping Survey

 How long does it take?

 A Local Environmental Records Search may be required to support the scoping survey.
-The cost may vary depending on location; a good estimate is £150.
+The total cost may vary depending on location of your project (i.e. mileage and travel time).
 We can advise at the time of formal quotation.

 May – September